 Pistol Braces 101

-This type of brace — also called a stabilizing brace or arm brace — is a device designed to replace a traditional buttstock on a firearm and can help shooters fire the weapon with one hand.
+This type of brace — also called a stabilizing brace or arm brace — is a device that replaces a firearm's traditional buttstock and helps shooters fire the weapon with one hand.
 Braces were designed and advertised as an accessory for disabled combat veterans to shoot AR-style pistols more easily with one hand.
-This simple invention has managed to be game-changing in the firearm industry.
+This simple invention has been game-changing for the firearm industry.

-The pistol brace was developed not too long ago by a brand called SB Tactical.
+The pistol brace was developed recently by SB Tactical.
 Alex Bosco was a USMC and Army veteran, and when he came back to the States, he visited a shooting range with a disabled combat veteran.
 He noticed that this veteran was having difficulty controlling his firearm.
-Bosco then came up with the design of the pistol stabilizing brace.
+Bosco then developed the pistol stabilizing brace design.

-He founded the company SB Tactical and, after getting approval from the ATF, started making the first AR pistol braces.
+He founded SB Tactical and, after obtaining ATF approval, began manufacturing the first AR pistol braces.
 They gained a lot of popularity, and the first two companies to start using them were Century Arms and Sig Sauer.
-Pistol braces were especially popular with Sig Sauer, who introduced a line of AR pistols featuring braces.
+Pistol braces were especially popular with Sig Sauer, which introduced a line of AR pistols featuring braces.

-Slowly but surely, other brands also started using braces for AK pistols and for many other firearms, including HK and CZ firearms, as well.
+Slowly but surely, other brands also started using braces for AK pistols and for several other firearms, including HK and CZ firearms, as well.

 Pistol Braces